French Citizenship by Marriage

 You married a French citizen.
 You share a home, a tax return, probably children.
 You assumed citizenship would follow naturally.
 Then you read the requirements for 2026 and realized that marrying French does not make becoming French simple — it makes it slightly less discretionary, but not less demanding.

 The marriage pathway (declaration de nationalite francaise) is legally a right, not a discretionary favor.
-If you meet the conditions, the state must accept your declaration unless it can prove fraud or a threat to public order.
+If you meet the conditions, the state must accept your declaration unless it is refused for a statutory reason or the acquisition is opposed on grounds such as indignity or non-linguistic lack of assimilation.
+Fraud or public-order issues can lead to refusal or other statutory action.
 But "meeting the conditions" now includes passing a B2 language certification — up from B1 — and clearing the new mandatory civic exam.
 Of the 15,910 people who acquired French nationality through marriage in 2024, those filing in 2026 face a measurably harder road than their predecessors did even 12 months ago.

 The Four-Year Rule (and When It Becomes Five)

 Your French spouse must have held French nationality on the day of your marriage and must have retained it continuously since.
-If your spouse naturalized after the wedding, the four-year clock starts from the date of their naturalization, not the wedding date.
+If your spouse naturalized after the wedding, this condition is not met for the marriage declaration.

 If you married abroad, the marriage must be transcribed into French civil registers before you can file.
-This transcription process itself can take three to six months through the SCEC in Nantes.
+Apply through the relevant French consulate or, where applicable, the SCEC in Nantes; timing varies by country and office.

 Proving Community of Life